alercah/rado/design.md

    requirements to move from one location to another. *Example: ALttP Entrance Randomizer.*
 1. It should be possible to describe as randomized the way locations are connected.
-If regions are supported, then this must be able to remove the parenting effects of regions if desired. *Example: ALttP Entrance Randomizer may move an entrance located in Dark World Death Mountain, which has many access requirements, to the Light World, which has none.*
+If regions are supported, then this must be able to remove any relevant parenting effects of regions if desired. *Example: ALttP Entrance Randomizer may move an entrance located in Dark World Death Mountain, which has many access requirements, to the Light World, which has none.*
 1. It should be possible to provide an alternate set of requirements in order to learn what is at a location without being able to collect it. *Example: In ALttP, a player can check the item at the Lumberjack Cave with no